 Obesity is recognized as a major pandemic of the 21st century, contributing to increased morbidity, mortality, and the burden of healthcare costs (1).
-Overweight and obesity are defined by the World Health Organization (WHO) as a BMI of 25-29.9 kg/m and a BMI $\geq$ 30 kg/m, respectively (2).
+Overweight and obesity are defined by the World Health Organization (WHO) as a BMI of 25-29.9 kg/m2 and a BMI \geq 30 kg/m2, respectively (2).
 In the United States, the prevalence of obesity had risen to 42.4% in 2017-2018 (3) and predictive models now suggest that the prevalence will grow to one in two adults by 2030 (4).
 Internationally, one in five adults now have obesity (5).
 The Global Burden of Disease study reports that overweight and obesity are the fourth leading risk for global deaths, and more than 4.7 million adults die each year as a result of overweight or obesity (6).
 Obesity is a major risk factor in the development of cardiovascular disease (CVD), type 2 diabetes (T2D), musculoskeletal disorders, and several cancers (2).
 In certain ethnic populations (i.e., East Asian or South Asian), these comorbidities can develop at lower BMIs (7).

-The associations between obesity, central obesity (increased waist circumference, especially intraabdominal/visceral fat) risks for and the cardiometabolic diseases as well as obstructive sleep apnea, asthma and nonalcoholic fatty liver disease (NAFLD) are well established (8,9).
-Cytokines secreted from visceral adipocytes, including interleukin-6, tumor necrosis factor alpha, resistin, and plasminogen activation inhibitor-1, have been implicated in the pathogenesis of these diseases, in part by promoting local and systemic states of inflammation and thrombosis (10-12).
-A reduction in bodv weight of 5-10% significantly lowers inflammatory and pro-thrombotic makers, as well as chronic disease incidence (13,14).
+The associations between obesity, central obesity (increased waist circumference, especially intraabdominal/visceral fat) and the risks for cardiometabolic diseases as well as obstructive sleep apnea, asthma, and nonalcoholic fatty liver disease (NAFLD) are well established (8,9).
+Cytokines secreted adipocytes, including from visceral interleukin-6, tumor necrosis factor alpha, resistin, and plasminogen activation inhibitor-1, have been implicated in the pathogenesis of these diseases, in part by promoting local and systemic states of inflammation and thrombosis (10-12).
+A reduction in body weight of 5-10% significantly lowers inflammatory and pro-thrombotic makers, as well as chronic disease incidence (13,14).

-OBESITY

-PHARMACOTHERAPY
+OBESITY PHARMACOTHERAPY